 Trains, the height of travel and luxury in the 1800's and early 1900's, have been mostly abandoned by modern society as a form of common travel.

 Although Amtrak passenger trains still travel throughout the country, today's passenger cars and engines do not compare to the classic trains of yesteryear.

-We have listed here 8 of the best train museums all across Florida.
+We have listed here the best train museums all across Florida and one dinner train.

 If you are among train enthusiasts looking for unique museum experiences or simply here to enjoy getting a look at one of the state's historic trains, you will find something on this list.

 Many of these museums not only have indoor and outdoor exhibits, some of them offer diesel train excursions.

 Some also have facilities for corporate events, large family gatherings, and other special events.